-Koofi’s main priority is to defend women’s rights in Afghanistan.
+Fawzia’s main priority is to defend women’s rights in Afghanistan.
 She was formerly the Vice President of the National Assembly of Afghanistan and is currently Chairperson of Afghanistan’s Women, Civil Society and Human Rights Commission.
-She has worked on the improvement of women’s living conditions in Afghan prisons, established a commission to combat sexual violence against children, raised private funding for the construction of girls’ schools in remote provinces and was selected as a Young Global Leader by the World Economic Forum in 2009.
+She has worked on the improvement of women’s living conditions in Afghan prisons, established a commission to combat sexual violence against children, raised private funding for the construction of girls’ schools in remote provinces, and was selected as a Young Global Leader by the World Economic Forum in 2009.

 6. Shukria Barakzai

 Shukria is a politician, journalist, and entrepreneur who founded “Aina-E-Zan” (Women’s Mirror), a national weekly newspaper, and campaigns on issues such as maternal and infant mortality in Afghanistan.
 She is a member of the Afghan Parliament and once ran a secret school for girls under the Taliban rule.

 Constantly under the public eye, she has received multiple death threats and survived a suicide attack bomb on her vehicle in 2014.

 Nilofar is Executive Director of the International Center for Afghan Women’s Economic Development and co-founded Women Activities and Social Services Association, the first women’s NGO in Herat, Afghanistan which focuses on transitional justice, human rights, and women empowerment.

 She has an M.A. in International Public Policy from Johns Hopkins University in Maryland and has a Ph.D. from George Mason University.

 8. Saba Sahar

 Saba is an actress, screenwriter, and Afghanistan’s first-ever female film director.
 She wrote her first screenplay in 1996 when the Taliban outlawed cinema.